Vitamin A, also known as retinol, has several important functions.

 You should be able to get all the vitamin A you need from your diet.

-Any vitamin A your body doesn't need immediately is stored for future use.
-This means you don't need it every day.
+Any vitamin A your body does not need immediately is stored for future use.
+This means you do not need it every day.

 What happens if I take too much vitamin A?

-According to some research, having more than an average of 1.5mg a day of vitamin A over many years may affect your bones, making them more likely to fracture when you're older.
+Some research suggests that having more than an average of 1.5 mg (1,500 µg) a day of vitamin A over many years may affect your bones, making them more likely to fracture when you're older.

 If you eat liver or liver pâté more than once a week, you may be getting too much vitamin A.